CRPropa/CRPropa3/Installation.md

     ```
     git clone https://github.com/CRPropa/CRPropa3.git
     ```
-2. CRPropa uses CMAKE to configure.
+2. CRPropa uses CMAKE to configure the Makefile.
 From the build directory call ccmake or cmake.
 See the next section for a list of configuration flags.
     ```
     cd build
     ccmake ..
     ```

-  CMake also automatically downloads the interaction data.
-If the download fails please manually obtain the data files and extract the to ./data.
+  CMake also automatically downloads the interaction data (data.tar.gz).
+If the download fails, please manually put the tarball in the source folder and repeat cmake.

 3. After the configuration run make and make install as usual
   ```